cloudify-cosmo/getcloudify.org/source/guide/3.2/cli-general.md

 pageord: 100
 ---

 Cloudify's Command-Line Interface is the default method for interacting with Cloudify and managing your applications.
-It allows to perform actions such as uploading and deleting blueprints, creating deployments, executing workflows and retrieving events.
+It features actions such as [uploading blueprints](getting-started-upload-blueprint.html) and [deleting them](getting-started-delete-blueprint.html), [creating deployments](getting-started-create-deployment.html), [executing workflows](getting-started-execute-workflow.html) and retrieving events (covered in the [CLI reference](cli-cfy-reference.html)).

 The interface can be accessed by running the `cfy` command. `cfy -h` will get you started.